qwtel/sqlite-viewer-vscode/licenses/PRO.md

 ## 6. Trademarks
 The term "SQLite" is a trademark of Hipp, Wyrick & Company, Inc. The use of "SQLite" in the name of this Extension is in accordance with the SQLite trademark usage guidelines.
 This Extension is an independent product and has not been authorized, sponsored, or otherwise approved by Hipp, Wyrick & Company, Inc.

-The term "Visual Studio Code" (VSCode) is a trademark of Microsoft Corporation.
+The term "Visual Studio Code" (VS Code) is a trademark of Microsoft Corporation.
 This Extension is an independent product and has not been authorized, sponsored, or otherwise approved by Microsoft Corporation.

 ## 7. Payment and Fees
 - __Pricing__: The PRO version of the Extension is provided on a paid basis.
 Pricing details are outlined on the publisher’s website or sales platform.
 All fees are payable in the currency specified during the purchase process.